thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

-The ThingsBoard MQTT Broker presently offers a single tier of user roles, namely 'Administrator'.
+TBMQ presently offers a single tier of user roles, namely 'Administrator'.
 Administrators are authorized to create, modify, and remove user accounts.

-User management can be performed through the ThingsBoard MQTT Broker's Web UI or [REST API](/docs/mqtt-broker/user-management/), which enables users to modify user details.
+User management can be performed through TBMQ's Web UI or [REST API](/docs/mqtt-broker/user-management/), which enables users to modify user details.

 * TOC
 {:toc}